NewCaliforniaWaterAtlas/data-water-rights/README.md

 --------------------------------------------------------------------------------

-The State Water Resource Control board maintains a dataset of water rights, statements of diversions and permits for water usages in the state of California.
-This includes appropriative, some riparian rights, some groundwater recordations (probably mostly in adjudicated basins), and possibly some listings of some tribal water rights.
+The State Water Resource Control board maintains a dataset of Water Rights, Statements of Diversions, Permits, and Licenses for water use in the State of California.
+This includes appropriative water rights, some riparian water rights, some groundwater recordations (i.e. well readings, probably mostly in adjudicated basins), and possibly some listings of some tribal water rights.
 As you might expect, this does not include illegal diversions.

 We are working to create a dataset that is developer-friendly, accurate, up-to-date and well-documented.
 We believe this will help to speed communication and promote clarity and innovation about water usage in the State.
 We began in December 2012, and are doing more improvements in Summer 2013.
 Please watch this Github repository for updates.
 We would like to have a great & re-usable dataset worked out by January 2014.